ndiego/icon-block/readme.txt

 4. You are not limited to traditional icons.
 Any SVG-based graphic will work as well.
 The block will respect any hard coded color/fill values in the provided SVG.

 == Changelog ==

+= 0.1.2 - 2021-09-27 =

+**Added**

+* Added scale transform on the frontend when an icon is linked to improve a11y.
+This matches the hover styling in the core WordPress Social Icons block.
+Future improvements are planned, including dedicated hover/focus settings within the block itself.

+**Fixed**

+* Fixed translation file.
+* Fixed version in block.json so block can be added to the Block Directory.

 = 0.1.1 - 2021-09-25 =